 So how do things add up?
 Is there a clear favorite between the Canon T1i and the Nikon D3300?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS Rebel T1i:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More heavily discounted: Has been available for much longer (launched in March 2009).

 - More detail: Has more megapixels (24 vs 15.1MP), which boosts linear resolution by 26%.